Piusgit/AutomaticIPv4-Calculator/README.md

 # **Installation & Usage Guide**
 ## Overview
-This guide provides how to Install the full-featured app and reusing the code, all are explained below.
+This guide provides how to Install the full-featured WINDOWS-version pre-release app and reusing the code, all are explained below.
 The program is completely functional and ready for use in the ZIP file, and accessing and reusing the codebase—including the ZIP file—is made possible by cloning the repository.

 ## Prerequisites
 - [x] Windows 10/11